zerovectorspace/comms/README.md

 # comms

-An client to client end-to-end encrypted messaging application with text rendered in OpenGL.
+A client to client end-to-end encrypted messaging application with and included OpenGL based GUI.
 Currently in development.

 ## Prerequisites